 Michigan State trustees call meeting after Engler comments

-Engler had resisted earlier pressure to resign.
-His sudden reversal tops off a stormy period for the university under Engler and is the second time a Michigan State president left during the Nassar scandal.
+Engler said he was in Texas attending a service for his late father-in-law.
+His resignation, which he said he was making at the trustees’ request, is effective on Jan.
+23.

+With his sudden reversal, Engler joins a long list of people — including his predecessor as president — who have been fired, forced out of their jobs or charged with crimes amid fallout from the school’s handling of the once-renowned sports doctor stretching back decades.

-The final straw for the university’s Board of Trustees came last week when Engler told The Detroit News that Nassar’s victims had been in the “spotlight” and are “still enjoying that moment at times, you know, the awards and recognition.”
+The final straw for the university’s board came last week when Engler told The Detroit News that Nassar’s victims had been in the “spotlight” and are “still enjoying that moment at times, you know, the awards and recognition.”

 Nassar is now serving decades-long prison sentences for sexually assaulting patients and possessing child pornography.